-G-Man didn't want a birthday party this year, instead he wanted to visit the Harry Potter Studio Tour just outside London.
+G-Man didn’t want a birthday party this year, instead he wanted to visit the Making of Harry Potter Warner Bros.
+Studio Tour, in Leavesdon, just outside London.
 So we took him and one friend along for a magical day out in January 2017.
-As it was his birthday treat, and as we knew beforehand that everything there would be exorbitantly expensive, I put together a Harry Potter-themed party bag for the boys to supplement their pocket money purchases in the tour's shop.
+As it was his birthday treat, and as we knew beforehand that everything there would be exorbitantly expensive, I put together a Harry Potter party bag for the boys to supplement their pocket money purchases in the tour’s shop.
 There are tonnes of ideas for Potter gifts on the internet, and not only was it great fun to do (and a big hit with the kids) it also saved us a whole heap of pennies.

-If you're planning a trip yourself, or are lucky enough to be hosting a full-on Potter Party, have a look at our DIY wizard treats for a little Hogwarts-style inspiration!
+If you’re planning a trip yourself, or are lucky enough to be hosting a full-on Potter Party at home, have a look at our DIY wizard treats for a little Hogwarts-style inspiration!

 I put together the letters and contents using photoshop and various images and templates found online – see the links list for my sources!

 - Hogwarts Express Ticket

 - Hogwarts Express Ticket Font – Bodoni 72 (this one’s not a free font)

 Since I’m a terrible knitter, I took the easy route and bought a couple of cheap Hogwarts-esque scarves from Amazon.
 After wrapping them in brown paper (thank you, Amazon packaging) and string, I stuck on a Madam Malkin’s Robes for All Occasions label, along with a ‘Hogwarts School Scarf – Gryffindor’ tag.
 These weren’t actually in their Harry Potter party bag.
 The boys got these before we went and were absolutely thrilled – they wore them pretty much all day!

 Having a summertime party / visit?
 Instead of scarves, you could go with school ties and badges instead…